 - How much time and effort are you willing to invest in management and training?

 The last question is critical.
 Even the most experienced virtual assistant will need some initial training.
-You have to get your processes and preferences out of your head into theirs.
+You have to get your processes and preferences out of your head and into theirs.
 The best way to do this is to document that information in advance.
 Now, let's go on to the interview questions.

 Basic Virtual Assistant Interview Questions